d i g i t a l digital equipment corporation • maynard, massachusetts

 This emulator came about because years ago I was a programmer for RSTS/E on a PDP 11/45 and had admired the console idle loop light pattern - but I couldn't quite remember how it looked.
 Given the unavailability of real systems it became time to write an emulator!

-I was going to start with a PDP 11/45 emulator but the extra memory of a PDP 11/70 became far too attractive (a whole 4MB!).
-So I first made a PDP 11/70 version before this one.
-Then later a PDP-10 version.
+I was going to start with a PDP 11/45 emulator but the extra memory of a PDP 11/70 became far too attractive (nearly a whole 4MB!).
+I eventually wrote a PDP 11/70 version as well as a PDP 11/45 version, and later also a PDP-10.

 I met my core objective - I can now see the RSTS/E console light pattern that I was looking for, and found that newer versions (eg v9.6) have a different light pattern.
 Also I have now seen some of the light patterns for other OSes.
 RSX and BSD 2.11 have their own different patterns, and Unix V5 and Ultrix operate with absolute minimum light movement (I'm assuming they operate mostly in WAIT mode).